The Life and Death of Democracy: The Monitory Model

 The third part of the book is dedicated to the evolution of democracy since 1945.
 In Keane's view, after World War II, democracy has entered a new phase, which he calls Monitory democracy.
 He explains that during the first half of the twentieth century, the Representative model faced its deepest crisis.
 Parliaments proved to be not strong enough to defend democracy from economic collapse and the rise of various forms of dictatorial and totalitarian rule.
 The system of representative democracy based purely on representation showed its limits and fragility; the use of mass communication media (the press, the radio, and cinema) helped populist leaders like Mussolini and Hitler to gain consensus and almost destroy democracy as it had been hitherto known.
-The crisis in fact culminated in total war (1939–1945) and 'near-destruction worldwide of democratic institutions and ways of life by the storms of mechanised war, dictatorship and totalitarian rule'.
+The crisis in fact culminated in total war (1939–1945) and 'near-destruction worldwide of democratic institutions and ways of life by the storms of mechanized war, dictatorship and totalitarian rule'.

 After World War II, alongside parliamentary politics (typical of the representative model), "many different kinds of extra-parliamentary, power-scrutinising mechanisms" emerged.
 Keane calls these mechanisms "monitory bodies"; they function both from within the state and cross-borders.
 The emergence of monitory bodies have transformative effects on the core institutions of representative democracy: nation states are still important, but power-holders (representatives) are subject increasingly to unprecedented scrutiny from within and across borders, and outside the conventional mechanism of periodic elections and parliamentary representation.

 Some examples of these extra-parliamentary power-monitoring institutions include public integrity commissions, judicial activism, local courts, workplace tribunals, consensus conferences, parliaments for minorities, public interest litigation, citizens' juries, citizens' assemblies, independent public inquiries, think-tanks, experts' reports, participatory budgeting, vigils, 'blogging' and other novel forms of media scrutiny.

 Historically speaking, due to its intricate network of institutions and inner dynamics, Keane considers Monitory democracy to be the most complex form of democracy ever.
 He emphasizes that its fruitful evolution is not to be taken for granted.
 Democracy is in a continuous state of flux.
 According to the book, democracy is not a done deal or something accomplished but still an unfinished experiment that "thrives on imperfection".